 If you are going to feed your sheep broccoli on a supplemental basis, this is probably the best way to do it as it will ensure that the broccoli has maximum nutritional value.

 Caution: Vegetables in the Brassicaceae Family can be Harmful

 It isn’t all good news with broccoli.
 Broccoli, along with other plants in the Brassicaceae family, can be harmful to sheep if eaten excessively or if they are allowed to eat too much, too quickly, in a single sitting.

 That is because compounds in all parts of these plants can upset the balance of a sheep’s complex digestive tract.

 Bloat has long been associated with the feeding of broccoli and other cruciform vegetables to sheep.

 Additionally, evidence suggests that repeated ingestion can lead to significant problems associated with the blocking of mineral absorption, zinc in particular.

-However, so long as your sheep are fed a normal and well-rounded diet, a little bit of broccoli is unlikely to hurt them assuming there are otherwise healthy.
+However, so long as your sheep are fed a normal and well-rounded diet, a little bit of broccoli is unlikely to hurt them assuming they are otherwise healthy.

 Can Sheep Eat Broccoli Cooked?